emqx/emqx-docs/en_US/deploy/rolling-upgrades.md

+{% emqxee %}

 # EMQX Enterprise Rolling Upgrade

 When in a cluster, EMQX nodes can be upgraded one at a time without any downtime.
 This process is referred to as a rolling upgrade.
 To achieve smooth client session migration, you can make use of the cluster rebalancing feature to evacuate clients from a node before upgrading it.
-Find more information about cluster rebalancing [here](./cluster/rebalancing.md).
+Find more information about cluster rebalancing [here](../deploy/cluster/rebalancing.md).

 {% endemqxee %}